Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-If you have recently begun using a high-rated air purifier, you may have noticed something rather curious.
+You may have noticed something rather curious if you have recently begun using a high-rated air purifier.
 White powder on the floor right next to the device.
 “What is the white powder on the floor by my purifier” you may ask.
 We are here with answers.

 For more guides on air purifiers, check out how does an electromagnetic air purifier work, how to clean air purifier electrostatic, and how to clean and reuse an air purifier filter.